-Why Retirees Need a Different Kind of Dentistry (And What to Look for in a Dental Provider)
+Why Retirees Need a Different Kind of Dentistry

-A Comprehensive Guide to Age-Appropriate Dental Care from Pro Solutions Dental Group
+A Comprehensive Guide to Age-Appropriate Dental Care

 Prefer to Listen?

-Play the Podcast Version
+The truth is, the dental care that served you well in your working years may not be adequate for the unique challenges and opportunities of retirement.
 At Pro Solutions Dental Group, we've had the privilege of caring for hundreds of retirees throughout the greater Prescott region, and we've learned that successful dental care for this population requires a fundamentally different approach.
-It's not just about treating teeth—it's about understanding the complex interplay between aging, health conditions, medications, lifestyle changes, and oral health.

 The Unique Oral Health Landscape of Retirement